John Rzeznik: Guitar tunings

-Notable performances

-At the 2004 Fashion Rocks! concert in New York, Rzeznik performed a duet version of the song Iris with Canadian pop-punk singer Avril Lavigne.

-The Goo Goo Dolls also performed the song "Name" at a live concert with LeAnn Rimes.
-Rzeznik also performed Pink Floyd's "Wish You Were Here" with Fred Durst from Limp Bizkit for the victims of September 11 as a tribute to the heroes.

-On July 4, 2004, Rzeznik and his bandmates returned home to Buffalo and played a free show to give back to their loyal fans, over 60,000 of whom attended.
-The day quickly became a city triumph when rain came pouring down during their performance.
-It turned out to be one of the strongest rainstorms of the year in Buffalo, but the Goo Goo Dolls did not stop playing.
-Rzeznik declared, "We're going to keep going until this shit stops".
-This performance was captured on DVD and CD for the public in the Goo Goo Dolls release Live in Buffalo: July 4, 2004.

 Equipment

 After the Goo Goo Dolls' equipment was stolen from a van in New York City (including Rzeznik's Marshall JCM800 amplifier and his only guitar at the time), following the recording of their 1989 album, Jed, a custom, yellow Stratocaster-style guitar (later nicknamed "Boing") was made for Rzeznik by ESP.
 Now without an amplifier, Rzeznik borrowed a near-identical Marshall JCM800 from a mutual friend of the band, Charles Root.
 This amp was then used to record Hold Me Up and Superstar Car Wash.
-Since the late '90s, Rzeznik has used Fender electric guitars.
+Since the late 1990s, Rzeznik has used Fender electric guitars.
 He has used many variations such as the Stratocaster, Telecaster, Jaguar and a "Halfcaster" (a Stratocaster cut in half).
-He also used Guild acoustic guitars on the "Dizzy Up the Girl" and "Gutterflower" tours.
+He also used Guild acoustic guitars on the Dizzy Up the Girl and Gutterflower tours.
 Rzeznik noted in a 2003 interview that "No matter what guitar I have, it seems that anything with strings makes music to my ears."

 Personal life

 Rzeznik met former model Laurie Farinacci in 1990, married her in 1993 but divorced in 2003; they did not have any children.
 He started dating Melina Gallo in 2005 and married her in Malibu, California, on July 26, 2013.
-On December 22, 2016, he and Gallo had their first child, a daughter, Liliana.
-Rzeznik and his family reside in Westfield, New Jersey.
+On December 22, 2016, he and Gallo had their first child, a daughter.
+Rzeznik resides in Westfield, New Jersey.

 Rzeznik is a recovering alcoholic.
 In a 2018 interview, he reported that he had been sober for nearly four years.